zmarkan/cicd-workshop/README.md

 - Now let's integrate a security scanning tool in our process.
 We will use Snyk - https://snyk.io for this.
 You can create a free Snyk account by logging in with your GitHub credentials.
 Get a Snyk Auth token by going to your Account Settings - https://app.snyk.io/account.

+- Add the Auth token to your environment variables - `SNYK_TOKEN`

 - Add Snyk orb:

 ```yaml